 Collecting, cleaning, displaying, researching, and appreciating TRIVETS and related go-withs!

-Each of these three little sad iron stands (trivets) could have supported a small double pointed sad iron; their oval shape and four angled iron guides are the tipoff.
+Each of these three little sad iron stands (trivets) supported a small double pointed sad iron; their oval shape and four angled iron guides are the tipoff.

 The center design represents a sheaf of wheat.
 None are signed.
 The designs, left to right: